SPA Associate Dean Jessica Waters and Ph.D. Student Leandra Carrasco recently published the article …

 Prior to joining to joining the AU faculty full-time, Professor Waters was an adjunct professor at Washington College of Law and a litigator at WilmerHale, where she specialized in criminal defense litigation, internal investigations, and reproductive rights litigation and advocacy.
 She also clerked for the Honorable Emmet Sullivan on the D.C.
 District Court.
 Professor Waters previously worked at a non-profit organization dedicated to protecting access to reproductive health care.

-Professor Waters also serves on the Children's Law Center Advisory Board, and is a guardian ad litem in the D.C. courts.
+Professor Waters also previously served on the Children's Law Center Advisory Board, and as a guardian ad litem in the D.C. courts.

 JD American University Washington College of Law

 Children's Law Center

 Jessica L. Waters and Lynn A. Addington, The Marshall-Brennan Effect: The Benefits of Teaching Constitutional Literacy for Law Students, 90 Denver University Law Review (2013)

 Jessica L. Waters, Testing Hosanna Tabor: The Implications for Pregnancy Discrimination Claims and Employees’ Reproductive Rights, 8 Stanford Journal of Civil Rights and Civil Liberties (2013)